grip-on-software/monetdb-import/Database_structure.md

         developer.name: The developer that should resolve the issue, or NULL if none is assigned thus far.
     -   **attachments** - INT: The number of attachments in the issue.
-        Updated according to changed in the changelog.
+        This tracks updates in the changelog.
     -   **additional_information** - TEXT: Human-readable text that is
         shown within a tab beside the description, or NULL if it is not filled in.
 Often used for extra implementation/functional